What to Do When You’ve Pumped the Wrong Fuel into Your Car

 Prevention Is Key

 The best way to avoid pumping the wrong fuel into your car is to be vigilant.
 Pay attention to the fuel type and double-check before pumping.
+Petrol pumps typically have green handles, while diesel pumps have black handles.
 If you’re not sure, ask for help.
 It’s better to be safe than sorry.

 Conclusion